Slit-slide-sew bijections for oriented planar maps: Boundary-reaching probabilities

 Next, we show that two internal faces~$f$, $f'$ sharing an edge~$e$ have the same multiplicity.
 We call \emph{special} of type~$\mathrm{L/R}$ (resp.~$\mathrm{R/L}$) the elements of $\Orb$ for which~$f$ is in the left region while~$f'$ is in the right region (resp.~$f$ is in the right region while~$f'$ is in the left region), that is, $e$ is on the separating path, with~$f$ on the left (resp.\ on the right).
 Hence, for a special element in~$\Orb$, the next special element along the orbit is of the other type (these are the elements where~$e$ is flipped).
 This ensures that~$f$, $f'$ have same multiplicity.

-We conclude that any internal face~$f$ has multiplicity~$3a$, since there exists a sequence~$f_0$, \ldots, $f_k$ of internal faces ending at~$f$, such that~$f_0$ is incident to an external edge, and~$f_i$, $f_{i+1}$ share an edge for each $i\in\{0,\ldots,k-1\}$. \end{proof} \begin{rem} Similarly to Remark~\ref{rem:corresp}, for each internal face~$f$, one can design a $j$-to-$3$ correspondence between the elements of~$\Orb$ and those where~$f$ is in the right region.
+We conclude that any internal face~$f$ has multiplicity~$3a$, since there exists a sequence~$f_0$, \ldots, $f_k$ of internal faces ending at~$f$, such that~$f_0$ is incident to an external edge, and~$f_i$, $f_{i+1}$ share an edge for each $i\in\{0,\ldots,k-1\}$. \end{proof} \begin{rem} Similarly to Remark~\ref{rem:homomesy}, Lemma~\ref{lem:orb_Schnyder} is an instance of homomesy: the indicator function that~$f$ is in the right region is $\frac{3}{j}$-mesic on~$\cQ(\bq)$ under the rerooting operator.

+And, similarly to Remark~\ref{rem:corresp}, for each internal face~$f$, one can design a $j$-to-$3$ correspondence between the elements of~$\Orb$ and those where~$f$ is in the right region.
 The correspondence is easy to describe for~$f$ incident to an external edge, and can then be propagated from face to (adjacent) face. \end{rem}

 \begin{corol} Let~$\bq$ be a rooted quasi-triangulation of external face degree $j\geq 3$.
 Then, for any internal face~$f$ of~$\bq$, there is a proportion $3/j$ of elements in $\cQ(\bq)$ for which~$f$ is in the right region. \end{corol}